 Some non-profit organizations that receive federal government funding, especially universities, separate Facilities and Administration (F&A) from other ICR expenses.
 We allocate the ICR pool to Jobs using one base – and the F&A pool to Jobs on a different base.
 For example, F&A might only be allocated to Jobs performed at the corporate headquarters.
 The ICR pool might be allocated to all Jobs based on total direct costs.
 If goods are produced or services are provided in small quantities (or for low costs) at many satellite Government-owned or third-party locations – allocating F&A to corporate Jobs makes sense.
 The pool of indirect expenses must have a causal or beneficial relationship to the base on which they are allocated.

-General and Administrative (G&A) expenses encompass the management and administration that keeps a company running.
+General and Administrative (G&A) expenses encompass the management and administration that keeps a for-profit company running.
 G&A includes Accounting, Human Resources, Business Development, Purchasing, Contract Administration, plus similar departments and functions.
 Very small for-profit companies can have one G&A pool to allocate all indirect expenses.

-Most for-profit companies, including small businesses, collect administrative and management expenses in G&A plus, separately, collect labor-related (company) expenses in a Fringe Benefits (Fringes) pool.
+Most for-profit companies, including small businesses, collect administrative and management expenses in G&A plus, separately, collect labor-related (company) expenses in a Labor Overhead or Fringe Benefits (Fringes) pool.
 Fringes encompass employer-paid payroll taxes, earned Paid Time Off (or Vacation, Sick Leave, etc.), employer-paid employee-health (and related) premiums, Workers’ Compensation, and similar expenses.
 This pool has a causal or beneficial relationship to labor dollars, labor hours, or another labor-related allocation base.

 Companies with high-dollar subcontracts might have Subcontract General and Administrative (SG&A) expenses.
 These are consistently recorded as SG&A, regardless of the Job, when incurred for the same purpose in like circumstances.
 SG&A might include qualifying potential suppliers, soliciting (e.g., RFB, RFP), analyzing proposals received, tracking (drop) shipments and milestones, issuing change orders, documenting compliance with sales-award requirements (e.g., approvals, disclosures, Customer Furnished Property, DPAS ratings), and close-outs.